 I hear excuses all the time.
 People post on Facebook or chat in line at the grocery store about how the taxes are too high, or they have too much debt.
 All the reasons they can’t save for their emergency funds or retirement.

-How far are you willing to go before you realize that changes need to be made?
-It is time to get frugal, my people.
+How far are you willing to go before you realize that changes must be made?
+It is time to join the Frugal Money Saver Club, my people.
 Time to get a little crazy and maybe a little extreme.

-Cutting back in certain areas will give you some breathing room if you are living paycheck to paycheck.
+Cutting back in certain areas will give you some breathing room if you live paycheck to paycheck.
 It will also give you some extra money to pay off debt or save for something you need.

 2) Create a grocery list.
-And then after you do, do not stray from said list.
+And then, after you do, do not stray from said list.
 If you forget something, go without until the next planned trip.
 Do not shop without a grocery list!

 4) Save bones and vegetable scraps for soups and stocks.
 So easy to do right in the crockpot or electric pressure cooker.
 Just cover with water and let cook all day.
 Cool, strain, and store in the freezer.
 I use glass mason jars in the freezer.
-Just leave room for expansion, so they don’t break.
+Just leave room for expansion so they don’t break.